Assistive Technology FAQ

 How long should an assistive technology trial last?

-An assistive technology trial typically occur over a period of 4-8 weeks.
+An assistive technology trial typically occurs over a period of 4-8 weeks.
 Students often need ample opportunities to practice using a new tool before it can be determined whether it was successful.
 Furthermore, sometimes after an initial “honeymoon” of using an exciting tool, the appeal wears off and a student doesn’t want to use it any more.
 Ensuring the trial lasts a minimum of 4 weeks will mitigate these factors influencing the determination of a trial’s success.
 If there is a situation in which a student has already had ample opportunities to practice using a technology, and the team is certain of the trial’s success, the team can expedite the trial process to less than the 4 week criteria.

 What is an AT assessment?